Kathleen is a freelance writer who enjoys exploring many different topics, including creative ways to survive an emergency.

 This is when you should reach for your phonebook.
 No, you don't need the phonebook to call for help.
 You need the phonebook to absorb as much water as possible.
 Simply tear up the pages one by one, crumple them up, and toss them around the flooded area.

-Those who own generators know that gas is the fuel that keeps the generator running, but many owners of generators don't realize that engine oil can greatly improve how well a generator functions.
+Those who own generators know that gas is the fuel that keeps the generator running, but many owners of generators don't realize that engine oil can greatly improve how well the generator functions.

 Duct tape is the number one survival tool anyone could have on hand.
 Versatile and strong, duct tape was first used during WWII to keep moisture out of ammunition boxes, to repair guns, and to patch up holes in military vehicles caused by gunshots.